OUR PROGRAM

 What to Expect

-Join us for a relaxing and fun-filled weekend at camp with tasty beverages, Havdalah on The Hill, and reminiscing about camp around the fire pit.
+Join us for a relaxing and fun-filled weekend at camp full of tasty beverages, Havdalah on The Hill, and reminiscing about camp around the fire pit.

 We’ll have a delicious menu (matzah ball soup, beef ribs, omelette bar, and vegetarian options too).
-Relax by the lake, jump off the high dive, take out a paddle board, or race around Clark the Aqua Park!
-Or stay dry and take hikes in the back country and explore the bog.
+Relax by the lake, jump off the high dive, or take out a paddle board and race around Clark the Aqua Park!
+Or stay dry, hike in the back country, and explore the bog.
 Craving some friendly competition?
-Play in our basketball tournament, poker tournament, or go for a round of frisbee golf!
+Play in our basketball tournament, poker tournament, or challenge a new friend to a round of frisbee golf!
+Whether you are a “first-timer” or a seasoned veteran, Schechter Men’s Camp will be an unforgettable experience.

 Packing List